-- a) Strongly disapproves of any illicit drug and alcohol use; - b) Maintains safe and reasonable facilities for learning and teaching free from substance use.
-Provides staff development on alcohol, tobacco, synthetic cannabinoids and illicit drug use and related issues to support the application of prevention concepts in the home, school and community; - c) Provides sound, vigorous and current educational programs to eliminate existing use of alcohol, synthetic cannabinoids, and illicit drugs to all students at all grade levels, and to identify and provide supportive services to students grades K through 12 at high risk for such use; - d) Provides for alternatives to alcohol, tobacco and illicit drug use.
-These activities are planned collaboratively by students, school staff, parents, community members and agencies; - e) Recognizes chemical dependency as a disease and has developed a referral process between District schools and community providers; - f) Maintains facilities to provide the students and parents with assistance from our guidance department, counseling staff, student assistance program and medical department for the (Continued)
+a) Strongly disapproves of any illicit drug and alcohol use;

+b) Maintains safe and reasonable facilities for learning and teaching free from substance use.
+Provides staff development on alcohol, tobacco, synthetic cannabinoids and illicit drug use and related issues to support the application of prevention concepts in the home, school and community; c) Provides sound, vigorous and current educational programs to eliminate existing use of alcohol, synthetic cannabinoids, and illicit drugs to all students at all grade levels, and to identify and provide supportive services to students grades K through 12 at high risk for such use;

+d) Provides for alternatives to alcohol, tobacco and illicit drug use.
+These activities are planned collaboratively by students, school staff, parents, community members and agencies;

+e) Recognizes chemical dependency as a disease and has developed a referral process between District schools and community providers;

+f) Maintains facilities to provide the students and parents with assistance from our guidance department, counseling staff, student assistance program and medical department for the purpose of identifying and referring students to appropriate agencies when their use of alcohol and/or illicit substances requires counseling and/or treatment;